124 - Cold Boot Attack! - dump a computer's memory to a USB drive

 To make such a USB drive you should...

-1. Download the source files and compile it to make 32-bit and/or 64-bit versions of scraper.bin.
+1. Download the source files (or try GitHub BIOS_memimage 1.2) and compile it to make 32-bit and/or 64-bit versions of scraper.bin.

 A pre-compiled 32-bit version of scraper.bin and usbdump has been provided by 'Jamil' - DOWNLOAD is here.